manoastudyhub/manoastudyhub.github.io/index.md

 <img class="ui medium left floated image" src="/images/milestone1.JPG" width="650">

-So far, in Milestone 1, we created and resloved 10 issues that dealt with creating the mockup pages.
+So far, in Milestone 1, we created and resloved 10 issues that dealt with creating the mockup pages and the basis of our site's collections.
 These issues were monitored through the "Project M1":

 <img class="ui medium left floated image" src="/images/github-issues-progress.JPG" width="650">